 There are many cruciferous vegetables to choose from alongside broccoli, including cauliflower, cabbage, Brussel sprouts, kale, radish, watercress, bok choy, rocket (arugula), and other leafy greens.

-Avocados are very nutritious and contain a wide variety of nutrients, including vitamins K, C, B5, B6, E, folate, plus more potassium than bananas.
+Avocados are very nutritious and contain a wide variety of nutrients, including vitamins K, C, B5, B6, E, and folate, plus more potassium than bananas.

 Avocados are one of the few fruits to contain rich levels of naturally occurring monounsaturated fatty acids, essential for healthy skin.
-They help target inflammation and oxidative stress, protect the skin’s natural oil barrier, keep it hydrated, plumper and younger-looking.
+They help target inflammation and oxidative stress, protect the skin’s natural oil barrier, and keep it hydrated, plumper and younger-looking.